 President's Doctoral Scholar award

-The University of Manchester offers more than 100 studentships every year through the President’s Doctoral Scholar Award scheme, launched by Professor Dame Nancy Rothwell.
+The University of Manchester offers a number of studentships every year through the President's Doctoral Scholar (PDS) Award scheme, launched by Professor Dame Nancy Rothwell.

 The PDS Award will give the most outstanding students from around the world a foundation to support research training with prominent academics across a full range of subjects.

-The PDS Awards will be allocated to our most outstanding international (non-UK) candidates seeking PhD opportunities and are open to all nationalities and research areas.
+The awards will be allocated to our most outstanding international (non-UK) candidates seeking PhD opportunities and are open to all nationalities and research areas.

 To be considered for this award, candidates must meet all of the following criteria:

 - hold a conditional/unconditional offer for a PhD programme to commence in September 2023;

 - hold (or are about to obtain) a first-class honours undergraduate degree (or international equivalent) from a reputable institution;

 - ideally, hold a master's-level qualification at merit or distinction (or international equivalent);